-If you live anywhere near the Minnesota area and are looking to get writing instruction as well as pitch agents & editors, then keep reading.
-Coming up fast on September 6, 2014 is my appearance at the Minnesota Writing Workshop.
+If you live anywhere near the Minnesota area and are looking to get writing instruction as well as pitch agents and editors, then keep reading.
+Coming up fast on September 6, 2014, is my appearance at the Minnesota Writing Workshop.
 (This is my first time teaching in Minnesota, so I am pumped.)
 This is a special one-day “How to Get Published” writing workshop on Sept.
 6, 2014, at the downtown Holiday Inn in St. Paul, MN.
 In other words, it’s one day full of classes and instruction designed to give you the best advice concerning how to get your writing & books published.
-No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
+No matter what you’re writing—fiction or nonfiction—the day’s classes will help point you in the right direction.
 Writers of all genres and writers for all age groups are welcome.

 - “Your Publishing Options Today”

 - “Everything You Need to Know About Agents, Queries & Pitching”

 - “Writers’ Got Talent: A Chapter One Critique-Fest” (This is where attendees submit their first page anonymously, and the pages get read aloud to agents & editors who critique them.)